Madh Island

-Madh Island (Marathi pronunciation: [məɖʱ]) is a group of several quaint fishing villages and farmlands in northern Mumbai.
+Madh (Marathi pronunciation: [məɖʱ]) is a peninsular locality in the northern part of the Mumbai Suburban District, Maharashtra, India.
+Historically, it was an island, but land reclamations in the 20th century connected it to Malad village on Salsette Island.

 Geography

-The area is bounded by the Arabian Sea to the west, and the Malad creek on the east.
-There are few beaches like Erangal Beach, Dana Pani Beach, Silver Beach, Aksa Beach.
+The former Madh Island is surrounded by the Manori-Gorai creek in the north, The Arabian Sea in the west and south, and the Versova creek in the east.
+The waters in the north have been reclaimed, connecting it to Malad.
+The area has four long sandy beaches: Marve, Aksa, Erangal and Madh.
+It has four major villages with same names - Marve, Aksa, Erangal, and Madh - besides smaller settlements (wadis) such as Shankar-wadi, Patel-wadi, and Pascal-wadi.
+A substantial part is under the control of the Indian Navy and the Indian Air Force facilities.

+Administration

+Administratively, Madh is a village in the Andheri taluka of the Mumbai Suburban district.

 Accessibility

 The area is accessible by bus service (#271 to Malad and #269 to Borivali) or an autorickshaw from Malad.
 There is also a ferry service from Versova.
-One can reach Madh Island by a ferry service or speed boat from Versova Jetty and cross over in five minutes.

-Demographics

-The area is a rural area inhabited primarily by Kolis, Marathi, East Indians, Roman Catholics in Madh village as well as by people from other communities.

 Madh Fort

 Madh Fort is a small fort in northern Mumbai, India situated at Madh Island.
 It was built by the Portuguese in Portuguese occupied India.
 They lost it during the war against Maratha empire when the Maratha Empire captured it in February 1739.

 The British occupied Salsette Island, Thana Fort, Fort Versova, and the island fort of Karanja in 1774.